johannhof/pipeline.rs/README.md

 # pipeline.rs [![](https://travis-ci.org/johannhof/pipeline.rs.svg)](https://travis-ci.org/johannhof/pipeline.rs)

 Pipeline is a macro collection to pipe your functions calls, like in F# or Elixir.
+Instead of the nice `|>` operator it uses `=>` as a pipe character, due to limitations in the Rust macro system.

 ```rust
 // pipe_res exits the pipeline early if a function returns an Err()